FloreVerbist/CCTS_network_code/README.md

 # CCTS_network_code
-This repostory contains all scripts, preprocessed input files (based on AIDRES-EU data) and output files.
-The inputs are related to the BE-NL-NRW case study.
+This repository contains all scripts (julia programming language), preprocessed input files and some figures and output files.
+The folder "Ev2" allows you to regenerate the used environment.
+The inputs are related to the BE-NL-NRW case study using AIDRES-EU data.